tableau/mobile-app-bootstrap-react-native/README.md

 Mac:

-1. Download the code for the app from this [repository](https://github.com/tableau/mobile-app-bootstrap)
+1. Download the code for the app from the [github repository](https://github.com/tableau/mobile-app-bootstrap-react-native)
 2. Install [Visual Studio Code](https://code.visualstudio.com/)
   * VS Code is the main IDE we use for React Native development; it's where you'll do most of your editing.
 3. Install Xcode for creating iOS builds